AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 ## More on Boilerplate

+Boilerplate is an environment that is used to develop smart contracts and dApps.
+After writing and testing your contract on Boilerplate you can deploy it to a running AElf chain.

+Internally Boilerplate will run an AElf node that will automatically have your contract deployed on it.

 Boilerplate is composed of two root folders: **chain** and **web**.
 This series of tutorial articles focuses on contract development so we'll only go into the details of the **chain** part of Boilerplate.
 Here is a brief overview of the folders:

 <!--